MetahCoder/MetahCoder/README.md

 ### Hey there 👋

 My name is Askar.
+I am:

-• 👨🏻‍💻 I’m the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan
+• 👨🏻‍💻 the founder of "Qulynym" - an educational platform for preschoolers in Kazakhstan

-• 🏆 I am a WWDC20 Swift Student Challenge winner
+• 🏆 a WWDC20 Swift Student Challenge winner

-• 📱 I’m currently working on the iOS application of the https://degreen.kz food delivery service
+• 📱 currently working on the iOS application of the https://degreen.kz food delivery service

-• 🤖 I’m also currently exploring AI development at the Stanford-PCS course
+• 🤖 finished the AI development course at the Stanford-PCS

 • 📫 How to reach me: metahdev@gmail.com